-When to fly to Riyadh
+When is the best time to fly to Riyadh?

-As you might expect, temperatures during the summer months of June to August in Saudi Arabia can reach intolerable highs, making it difficult to enjoy your trip comfortably.
-Visitors are therefore best advised to travel between November and March during the city's winter when the weather is nevertheless pleasant enough to see all of Riyadh's top tourist attractions.
-April and October are often the cheapest times to travel due to the off-peak season, so if you are not restricted in the times you can travel these months are well worth considering to save yourself money and the usual tourist hustle and bustle.
+As you might expect, temperatures during the summer months of June to August in Saudi Arabia can reach intolerable highs, making it difficult to enjoy your trip comfortably and results in less tourists planning their holiday to Riyadh during these months.
+Visitors are therefore best advised to book flights to Riyadh between November and March during the city's winter when the weather is nevertheless pleasant enough to see all of Riyadh's top tourist attractions.
+If you like food and trying new things, make sure to plan a flight to Riyadh in January to experience their spectacular 10-day food festival where you can sample an array of fabulous local cuisines at many restaurants and hotels across the city.

 Getting around Riyadh

 Once you have arrived on your flight to Riyadh and reached your onward destination, it is simple to discover many of the city's attractions on foot.
 However, if you feel that you want to venture further afield it is best to look into travelling by taxi or hiring a car since Riyadh is a city whose transport is very much dominated by cars.
 Although it is widely accepted that women are forbidden from driving here, this is sometimes overlooked for foreign visitors.